Posts

 Image

+Visit our storefront for downloadable guides, consultations, or to leave a tip.
 Welcome to Good Food, Real Life: Where Flavor Meets Real Life Health Who I Am Welcome to Good Food, Real Life, a food blog created for anyone who’s ever stood in their kitchen, feeling the tension between wanting to eat well and needing to eat practically.
 I’m Joanna, and I know that tension intimately—not just as a home cook, but as someone living with chronic illness, including lupus, Sjögren’s syndrome, spondylitic arthritis, and inflammatory-onset diabetes.
 My health means I have to pay attention to inflammation, blood sugar spikes, nutrient density, and energy conservation every single day.
 But I also refuse to eat sad, lifeless food.
 That’s the heart of this blog—finding that sweet spot where health-conscious meets deeply satisfying.
 My Culinary Background Before health challenges changed my life, I built my career in professional kitchens.
-I studied at The Art Institute’s Culinary Arts Program, and then at Le Cordon Bleu in Dallas, honing classical techniques and lear...
+I studied at The Art Institute’s Culinary Arts Pr...

 Image